Machine gun: 19th century

-The Agar Gun, otherwise known as a "coffee-mill gun" because of its resemblance to a coffee mill, was invented by Wilson Agar at the beginning of the US Civil War.
-The weapon featured mechanized loading, using a hand crank linked to a hopper above the weapon.
-The weapon featured a single barrel, and fired through the turning of the same crank; it operated using paper cartridges fitted with percussion caps and inserted into metal tubes that acted as chambers; it was therefore functionally similar to a revolver.
-The weapon was demonstrated to President Lincoln in 1861.
-He was so impressed with the weapon that he purchased 10 on the spot for $1,500 apiece.
-The Union Army eventually purchased a total of 70 of the weapons.
-However, due to the antiquated views of the Ordnance Department, the weapon – like its more famous counterpart the Gatling Gun – saw only limited use.
+Two American weapons of the Civil War era marked a genuine step toward practicality.
+The Agar Gun, nicknamed the "coffee-mill gun" for its resemblance to a coffee mill, was invented by Wilson Agar at the start of the American Civil War.
+It used mechanized loading via a hand crank linked to a hopper above the single barrel, the same crank also firing the weapon; paper cartridges fitted with percussion caps were inserted into metal tubes that acted as chambers, making it functionally similar to a revolver.
+Demonstrated to President Lincoln in 1861, it so impressed him that he bought ten on the spot at apiece, and the Union Army eventually purchased seventy—though, like its more famous counterpart the Gatling Gun, the antiquated views of the Ordnance Department confined it to limited use.
+The Gatling gun, patented in 1861 by Richard Jordan Gatling, was the first to offer controlled, sequential fire with mechanical loading, its key features being the machine loading of prepared cartridges and a hand-operated crank for high-speed sequential firing.
+After very limited action in the American Civil War, it was improved and used in the Franco-Prussian war and North-West Rebellion, with many sold to other armies into the early 20th century until they were gradually supplanted by Maxim guns.

-The Gatling gun, patented in 1861 by Richard Jordan Gatling, was the first to offer controlled, sequential fire with mechanical loading.
-The design's key features were machine loading of prepared cartridges and a hand-operated crank for sequential high-speed firing.
-It first saw very limited action in the American Civil War; it was subsequently improved and used in the Franco-Prussian war and North-West Rebellion.
-Many were sold to other armies in the late 19th century and continued to be used into the early 20th century until they were gradually supplanted by Maxim guns.
-Early multi-barrel guns were approximately the size and weight of contemporary artillery pieces, and were often perceived as a replacement for cannon firing grapeshot or canister shot.
-The large wheels required to move these guns around required a high firing position, which increased the vulnerability of their crews.
-Sustained firing of gunpowder cartridges generated a cloud of smoke, making concealment impossible until smokeless powder became available in the late 19th century.
-Gatling guns were targeted by artillery they could not reach, and their crews were targeted by snipers they could not see.
-The Gatling gun was used most successfully to expand European colonial empires, since against poorly equipped indigenous armies it did not face such threats.
+These early multi-barrel guns were approximately the size and weight of contemporary artillery pieces and were often perceived as a replacement for cannon firing grapeshot or canister shot.
+The large wheels needed to move them required a high firing position, increasing crew vulnerability, and sustained firing of gunpowder cartridges generated a cloud of smoke that made concealment impossible until smokeless powder became available late in the century.
+Gatling guns were targeted by artillery they could not reach and their crews by snipers they could not see; such threats mattered far less in expanding European colonial empires, where the weapons proved most successful against poorly equipped indigenous armies.